Learn all the essentials about Sambadrome tickets and Rio Carnival Samba Parade nights here.

 You can collect all your items from our Visitors' Reception Center for free during its Carnival collection times or you can have tickets delivered for a small fee.

 You will be able to arrange a time for your collection or delivery from your Carnival Account page, closer to Carnival.

 Can you send tickets to my home address?

-We do not send neither any vouchers nor the actual tickets to anywhere outside Rio.
+We only deliver tickets within Rio de Janeiro and do not send them or any vouchers to anywhere outside Rio.

-You will receive all your items in Rio de Janeiro.
-You can choose whether you want to pick the tickets up from our Visitors' Reception Center or to have them delivered to your address in the city of Rio de Janeiro (if you order also our Ticket Delivery service).
+You will receive all your items after your arrival in Rio de Janeiro.
+You can choose whether you want to pick them up from our Visitors' Reception Center or to have your tickets delivered to your address in the city of Rio de Janeiro.

 Can I have my tickets delivered?

 Yes.
 We deliver tickets to any address within the boundary of the city of Rio de Janeiro for a small fee (some occasional rejections e.g. out of safety considerations).

 You will be able to choose the day and time from the time slots still available at the time of selection, on your Carnival Account page.